 Another favorite example of an agency engaging their community is Michigan-based Apple Insurance of South Haven.
 This Agency Revolution client created a mascot—a cute apple worm named Safety Sammy—to be the face of their community outreach efforts.
 Apple Insurance has created a series of coloring books designed to teach children about topics such as fire safety, bicycle safety, winter safety, and more.

 When it’s time to buy a new homeowners insurance policy, who do you think the residents of South Haven will think of first: the gecko talking about saving you 15%, or the Apple Worm working with their local police department to teach their children to be safe?

-Initiatives like the ones Apple Insurance of South Haven and Brown Insurance Group engage in go a long way to establish goodwill with the communities their agents and brokers serve while providing ample content for their emails and social media timelines.
-You don’t have to support every local charity or create your own mascot and matching coloring book series to engage your community.
-Start small, focus on issues and charities that matter to you and your team, talk to the people in your community, and figure out how you can help your agency become a name that gets associated with the issues that matter to your community.
+Initiatives like these from Apple Insurance of South Haven and Brown Insurance Group go a long way to establish goodwill with the communities their agents and brokers serve — while providing ample content for marketing emails and social media posts.
+You don’t have to support every local charity or create a mascot and matching coloring book series to engage your community.
+Corporate social responsibility and community engagement go together perfectly.

 Start small and focus on issues and charities that matter to you and your team.
 Talk to the people in your community and find ways to make your agency become a name associated with solutions for the issues that matter to your community.

 Community Engagement Ideas for Independent Insurance Agents

 Treat Every Local Interaction as an Opportunity to Build Relationships